JuansonGrajales/BlazorTicTacToe/README.md

 ```
 dotnet run
 ```
-Open the browser and navigate to http://localhost:5000 or https://localhost:5001.
+Open the browser and navigate to your local host.
 You should be able to see the application something like the following :

 <img src="Assets/BlazorTicTacToe.gif" height=300>